 Class B Warranty

 If the build date is more than 10 years old before the day of its sale a class B statutory warranty will apply.
 The warranty expires after 1 month or the first 1,000km.

-What Are Certified Pre-Owned Dealer Vehicles?
+What are Certified Pre-Owned Dealer Vehicles?

-A Certified Pre-Owned Vehicle or commonly known as CPO is any vehicle that meets certain criteria.
+A Certified Pre-Owned Vehicle commonly known as CPO is any vehicle that meets certain criteria.
 The vehicle usually has to have a:

 - Mechanical Inspection